Pupil Premium - 2019/20

 Context and Vision

-The government has identified ‘disadvantaged pupils’ as those who have received free school meals at some point in the past six years.
-There is allocated additional funding to schools for students in this category.
-In 2018-19, the estimated pupil premium budget for Burntwood School is £500,000.
+In 2019-2020, the estimated pupil premium budget for Burntwood School is £500,000.
 This budget is utilised by the school to ensure we support students from disadvantaged backgrounds in making the best possible progress.

 Burntwood School is committed to ensuring every young person in our community achieves their potential whilst studying at the school, irrespective of their socio-economic background.
 Our vision goes well beyond simply narrowing the attainment gap.
 We are determined to ensure that all students have the qualifications, attributes and cultural capital to succeed in Higher Education and employment.